schillingcoin/schillingcoin.com/WHITEPAPER.md

 By taking in consideration the current release curve, 16% of all GRS should be created in the first year.
 52% in the first four years and 80% of the total GRS should be created in the first 12 years.

-Holders of SchillingCoin (ATS) can claim their GRS at any time at their holding address.
+Holders of SchillingCoin (SCC) can claim their GRS at any time at their holding address.

 ### Governance mechanism

-Chain governance: SchillingCoin holders can manage the network through voting, using the Groschen (GRS) that is being generated from their SchillingCoins (ATS).
+Chain governance: SchillingCoin holders can manage the network through voting, using the Groschen (GRS) that is being generated from their SchillingCoins (SCC).
 SchillingCoin tokens themselves can be transferred.

 Off-chain governance: The SchillingCoin Council consists of the founders of the SchillingCoin project, under which the management committee is responsible for strategic decision-making.